librato/librato-rails/README.md

 > Note: If you have not yet enabled Rails on the [Librato integrations page](https://metrics.librato.com/integrations) within your account, do this first.
 This will automatically set up Rails and Rack Spaces, displaying many useful performance metrics.

-Installing `librato-rails` and relaunching your application will automatically start the reporting of metrics to your Librato account.
+Installing `librato-rails` and relaunching your application will automatically start the reporting of built-in performance metrics to your Librato account.

-Custom metrics can also be added easily:
+Once installed, custom metrics can also be added easily:

 ```ruby
 # keep counts of key events